Skip to main content

 • Trying to get rid of negative thoughts and emotions by distraction or other indulgences

-1. Correctly identify and label your thoughts and emotions: To accomplish this step, use statements such as “I am feeling …or I am having this thought…” If it helps, close your eyes, and take a few deep breaths to bring awareness to your internal experiences.
+1. Correctly identify and label your thoughts and emotions: To accomplish this step, use statements such as “I am feeling …or I am having this thought…” If it helps, close your eyes and take a few deep breaths to bring awareness to your internal experiences.
 Popular social media posts will prompt you to memorize a long list of emotions.
 Keep it simple.
-The primary or basic emotions that are universally recognized across cultures according to the American Psychological Association include fear, anger, joy, sadness, disgust, contempt, and surprise.
+The primary or basic emotions that are universally recognized across cultures, according to the American Psychological Association, include fear, anger, joy, sadness, disgust, contempt, and surprise.
 Some researchers also consider shame, shyness, and guilt as basic emotions.

 5. Work on value-based goals: Once you let go of your unhelpful thoughts and emotions, you create more space in your mind to work on meaningful goals.
 Create an action plan to accomplish the goals while staying true to your core values.
 A helpful way to realize your values and direct your next committed action is by doing this value-focused exercise (Harris, 2008).
-Imagine that you are eighty years old, and you are looking back on your life.
+Imagine that you are eighty years old and looking back on your life.
 Then finish the following sentences:

 • I spent too much time worrying about…